Cuban immigration to the United States: Waves of immigration

 There were five waves of Cuban emigration after the Cuban revolution.
 Only the first wave of emigration was directly after the revolution.
 Cubans moved to the United States for many reasons.
-Cuba is in short proximity to Florida, and the United States in general.
-The other reason that Cuban fled to the United States was because Cuba, as a new government allied themselves with the Soviet Union.
-At this time, during the Cold War, the United States did everything they could to combat communism.
+Cuba is in short proximity to Florida and the United States in general.
+The other reason that Cubans fled to the United States was because Cuba, as a new government, allied itself with the Soviet Union.
+At this time, during the Cold War, the United States did everything it could to combat communism.
 The first wave, also the majority of immigrants were Cuba's elite.
 These were people who were familiar with the United States' guardianship of Cuba.
 In the period between January 1959 and October 1962, called historical exile, 248,100 emigrants left Cuba.
-The main events during this period of emigration was the success of the revolution and the missile crisis.
+The main events during this period of emigration were the success of the revolution and the Cuban Missile Crisis.
 This period of emigration was also called the golden exile because most Cubans who left in this wave were upper and middle class.
-The second wave of emigration was called the freedom flights, between December 1965 and April 1973.
-There were 260,600 emigrants that left Cuba during this period.
+The second wave of emigration was called the freedom flights, between December 1965 and April 1973, where 260,600 emigrants left Cuba during this period.
 The main events during this period of emigration was the closing of the port of Camarioca to the end of the airbridge flights.

 1980

-There was a sizable migration wave of Cubans into Florida in 1980 Exodo de Mariel Mariel boatlift.
+There was a sizable migration wave of Cubans into Florida in the 1980 Exodo de Mariel Mariel boatlift.

 Mid-1990s to 2000s

 In the mid-1990s, after the implementation of the "wet feet, dry feet" policy, immigration patterns changed.
 Many Cuban immigrants departed from the southern and western coasts and arrived at the Yucatán Peninsula in Mexico while others landed on Isla Mujeres.
 From there they went to the Texas–Mexico border to request asylum.
 Many of the Cubans who did not have family in Miami settled in Houston; this has caused Houston's Cuban American community to increase in size.
 The term "dusty foot" refers to Cubans emigrating to the U.S. through Mexico.
 In 2005 the Department of Homeland Security had abandoned the approach of detaining every dry foot Cuban who crosses through Texas and began a policy allowing most Cubans to obtain immediate parole.

 Jorge Ferragut, a Cuban immigrant who founded Casa Cuba, an agency that assists Cuban immigrants arriving in Texas, said in a 2008 article that many Cuban immigrants of the first decade of the 21st century left due to economic instead of political issues.
-By October 2008 Mexico and Cuba created an agreement to prevent immigration of Cubans through Mexico.
+By October 2008, Mexico and Cuba created an agreement to prevent immigration of Cubans through Mexico.

 Puerto Rico also become a destination for Cubans trying to reach the United States.
 As a U.S. Commonwealth, Puerto Rico was seen as a stepping stone for emigration.